-JNS Marketing, Inc. Notes to Financial Statements September 30, 1998 Note 1.
+JNS Marketing, Inc. Notes to Financial Statements September 30, 1999 JNS Marketing, Inc. Notes to Financial Statements September 30, 1999 Note 1.
 Organization and Summary of Significant Accounting Policies.
 The Company was incorporated in Colorado on July 15, 1983.
 The Company is in its development stage and to date its activities have been limited to organization and capital formation.
-The Company was organized to search for and obtain, on a buyout basis or a right-to-market basis, products which will be sold to the general public primarily through the television media; and to engage in any activity or business not in conflict with the laws of the State of Colorado or of the United States of America.
-During March 1999, the Company effected a 1 share for 100 shares reverse stock split.
-All share and per share amounts in the foregoing financial statements and the accompanying notes have been restated to give effect to the reverse stock split.
+The Company was organized to search for and obtain, on a buyout basis or a right-to-market basis, products that will be sold to the general public primarily through the television media; and to engage in any activity or business not in conflict with the laws of the State of Colorado or of the United States of America.
+During March 1999, the Company affected a 1 share for 100 shares reverse stock split.
+During December 1999, the Company affected a 14 share for 1 share stock dividend.
+All share and per share amounts in the foregoing financial statements and the accompanying notes have been restated to give effect to the stock split and dividend.
 Loss per share:

 Basic Earnings per Share ("EPS") is computed by dividing net income available to common stockholders by the weighted average number of common stock shares outstanding during the year.
 Diluted EPS is computed by dividing net income available to common stockholders by the weighted-average number of common stock shares outstanding during the year plus potential dilutive instruments such as stock options and warrants.
 The effect of stock options on diluted EPS is determined through the application of the treasury stock method, whereby proceeds received by the Company based on assumed exercises are hypothetically used to repurchase the Company's common stock at the average market price during the period.
 Loss per share is unchanged on a diluted basis since the assumed exercise of common stock equivalents would have an anti-dilutive effect.
-Cash:

-For purposes of the statement of cash flows, the Company considers all highly liquid debt instruments purchased with a maturity of three months or less to be cash equivalents.
+Cash For purposes of the statement of cash flows, the Company considers all highly liquid debt instruments purchased with a maturity of three months or less to be cash equivalents.
 Estimates: